ClomyAI/super-kitty-piano/README.md

-## Deployment Option 1: Use the following command to deploy the website, if you're using AWS EC2 user data.
+## Option 1: Deploy to AWS EC2 using user data.

 Copy & paste the following onto the User Data, when you launch an EC2 instance: